top of page

 We are establishing local manufacturing of ethanol cooking fuel from cassava to serve the growing clean cooking market in Kenya impacting rural livelihoods.

-Build 128 million litres of ethanol cooking fuel capacity
+Build 45 million litres of ethanol cooking fuel capacity by 2028

-Increase the incomes of 15,000 smallholder farmers mainly women
+Increase the incomes of 5,000 smallholder farmers, mainly women

 Improve food security for 20,000 members of the community